ohana-scholars/ohana-scholars.github.io/index.md

 Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

 <ul>
-    <li>New user goes to landing page, logs in, gets home page, sets up profile.
-(How do they learn how system works?)</li>
+    <li>New user goes to landing page, creates new profile, gets home page, may edit profile</li>
-    <li>Admin goes to landing page, logs in, gets home page, edits site.</li>
+    <li>Admin goes to landing page, logs in, gets home page, edits sites/courses.</li>
-    <li>User goes to landing page, logs in, requests study sesh.</li>
+    <li>User goes to landing page, logs in, checks existing study sessions, requests new session if not applicable</li>
-    <li>User is notified of study sesh, responds.
-(Can they respond via text message?)</li>
+    <li>User is notified of new sessions, joins or ignores.</li>
-    <li>User checks their status with respect to game mechanics.</li>
+    <li>User checks their reputation based on ratings</li>
 </ul>

 # Beyond the Basics